 In the Lifetime of the Buddha

-One time the Buddha gave a sermon to his disciples on charity, explaining that practicing it fully can result in producing the eleven blessings: sleeping in comfort; waking in comfort; not having bad dreams; being valued by humans; being valued by non-humans;2 being guarded by the gods; not being harmed by fire, poison, or weapons; being able to quickly enter a state of concentration; having a serene facial expression; dying without distress; and entering heaven after death without the need of deep insight.
+One time the Buddha gave a sermon to his disciples about charity, explaining that practicing it fully can result in producing the eleven blessings: sleeping in comfort; waking in comfort; not having bad dreams; being valued by humans; being valued by non-humans; 2 being guarded by the gods; not being harmed by fire, poison, or weapons; being able to quickly enter a state of concentration; having a serene facial expression; dying without distress; and entering heaven after death without needing deep insight.
 And when practicing charity, he said, show kindness and sympathy to all creatures without exception.
 Doing this leads to rebirth in heaven.
 To further emphasize his lesson, the Buddha told them this story.

 The Bodhisatta’s fellow ascetics were earlier births of the Buddha’s followers.